eficode-academy/gradle-katas/built-in-task-types/README.md

 [Copy docs](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.Copy.html)

-- Configure the placeholder `copyTask` task to copy the zip file made by `zipTask` to `archive/junk.zip`
+- Configure the placeholder `copyTask` task to copy the zip file made by `zipTask` to the folder `archive`
 - Run `./gradlew copyTask`
 - Assert the zip file has been copied to an `archive` subdirectory